axiom-data-science/portal-docs/overview.rst

 |sensor_hover|

 To view station data, click on the point.
 As shown in the image below, data from the station will appear in the data display window in the lower left corner of the window.
-You can use the dropdown menu in the data display window to select data from different sensors, and you can use the `time slider <http://help.axds.co/portals/DataMap.html#interact-with-and-customize-data-layers-in-the-map>`_ to adjust the time period of the data.
+You can use the dropdown menu in the data display window to select data from different sensors, and you can use the :ref:`time-slider-overview` to adjust the time period of the data.

 |sensor_select|